NelsonPython/AstroPiQuake/I3-subscribe.md

-# Subscribing to I3 Data Marketplace data
+# Subscribing to I3 Marketplace data

-<b>This code walkthrough explains how to subscribe to AstroPiOTA data published at the I3 Data Marketplace.</b>  AstroPiOTA publishes environment data every 30 minutes.
+<b>This code walkthrough explains how to subscribe to AstroPiOTA data published at the I3 Marketplace.</b>  AstroPiOTA publishes environment data every 30 minutes.

 ## Setting up your subscription
-Follow the [Connecting an IoT Device to the I3 Data Marketplace](https://github.com/NelsonPython/Connect_IoT_Device_to_I3) guide and subscribe to AstroPiOTA
+Follow the [Connecting an IoT Device to the I3 Marketplace](https://github.com/NelsonPython/Connect_IoT_Device_to_I3) guide and subscribe to Your AstroPiOTA.
+The guide also contains the I3 Marketplace IP address and port.

 ## Subscribing to data
 ```
 #!/usr/bin/python

 """
-Purpose:  subscribing to AstroPiOTA data from I3 Consortium Data Marketplace at http://eclipse.usc.edu:8000
+Purpose:  subscribing to AstroPiOTA data from I3 Marketplace
 """
 ```